 You’ll also need a Contact page that lists all the ways people can get in touch with you.
 Include an email address, social media links, and a form for easy submitting.

-Make sure one page is designated as a Blog.
-This is where WordPress will display a list of your latest Posts in chronological order starting with the most recent.
+Make sure one page is designated as a blog.
+These blog posts are where WordPress will display a list of your latest Posts in chronological order starting with the most recent.

 It’s smart to create a new Post right away so there’s something on your website, even if you don’t have a podcast episode to embed on the page.
 Write something about your upcoming show and why people should listen.